 Interest rate risk is managed in accordance with the Structural Risk Management Policy.
 This policy is reviewed and approved annually by the Board.
-Alterna Savings reports the interest rate risk against policy limits to the Asset Liability Committee ("ALCO") and the Board on a monthly basis.
+Alterna Savings reports the interest rate risk against policy limits to the Asset Liability Committee ("ALCO") on a monthly basis and the Board on a minimum quarterly basis.

 Alterna Savings' maximum tolerance exposure to short-term interest rate risk over twelve months is restricted to 3% of average forecasted net interest income with a 95% confidence level.
 Its maximum tolerable exposure to interest rate risk on the entire consolidated balance sheet is restricted to 7% decline in the market value of equity as a limit to mitigate long-term interest rate risk.
-As of December 31, 2014, the results for these measures were 0.79% (2013 - 0.94%) and 2.26% % (2013 - 2.17%), respectively.
+As at December 31, 2015, the results for these measures were 0.36% (2014 - 0.79%) and 3.09% (2014 - 2.26%), respectively.